 So it’s happened again!
 You’ve got blocked drains, causing big problems for your home and garden.
 And what is the number-one suspect?
 Trees!

 Not all trees are born equal – some are more likely to invade your plumbing than others.
 When it comes to planting trees near sewerage systems or water mains you have to be careful.
 Thankfully, there are some options that are safer than others.
-To help you pick the perfect hedge or statement tree, we have compiled a list of the best ones to plant to avoid blocked drains.
+We’ll look at each one of these tree options and why they won’t block your drains.

 1. An apple (tree) a day keeps the blockage away